sahilmp/Quantum_Software_tutorial/quantum_drug_discovery_tutorial.md

 ## 10. Personal Note: How I Got Started

-Quantum computing found me during a chemistry class when a professor mentioned that classical computers simply cannot solve the Schrödinger equation exactly for anything larger than hydrogen.
-I remember thinking: "We have so manycomputers that can create such interesting and fun games in real time and we can't figure out how aspirin works at the atomic level?"
+Quantum computing found me during a chemistry class when a professor mentioned offhand that classical computers simply cannot solve the Schrödinger equation exactly for anything larger than hydrogen.
+I remember thinking: "We have computers that can render billion-polygon games in real time, and we can't figure out how aspirin works at the atomic level?"

 That gap felt wrong.
 And important.

 I started with YouTube videos (3Blue1Brown's linear algebra series, then IBM's Qiskit tutorials), then took an online course, then entered a hackathon with a team where none of us really knew what we were doing — and that was fine.
-My path has been an interesting one, exploring different domains which can incorporate quantum computing- starting from relationship between bits to qubits and basic linear algebra to various domains like quantum simulations(especially related to molecules), quantum machine learning(with the Machine learning and AI boom going on), optimization and combinatorial problems using quantum computing(QUBO) and quantum communication and security(QKD and PQC).
+The quantum community is genuinely welcoming to newcomers, possibly because everyone remembers how confusing their first encounter with a Bloch sphere was.
+My path has been an interesting one, exploring different domains which can incorporate quantum computing — starting from the relationship between bits and qubits and basic linear algebra, to various domains like quantum simulations (especially related to molecules), quantum machine learning (with the ML and AI boom going on), optimization and combinatorial problems using quantum computing (QUBO), and quantum communication and security (QKD and PQC).

-The most important thing I learned: **you don't need a physics PhD to contribute.** The quantum computing field needs people who can explain it clearly, who can build good software tools, who can find new application domains.
+The most important thing I learned: **you don't need a physics PhD to contribute.** The field needs people who can explain it clearly, who can build good software tools, who can find new application domains.
 If you're reading this, you're already ahead of where I was.
-I remember when I started my journey into quantum information/computing, there wasn't much awareness or knowledge of what to learn or what resources to learn from.
-Nowadays there are many tutorials and courses which focus on the same.
-Back then, I remember having to look for lectures or seminars which focused on some niche-quantum computing topic or something that directed me in the direction of things I wanted to learn.
-Most of what I learnt was through trying and experimenting different projects and reading different research papers.

 The molecules VQE simulated today are tiny.
 But the molecules it will simulate in 10 years could cure diseases we currently call incurable.
 You could be part of that.